 Direct & Convenient Routings

-On a related note, while some travellers enjoy fitting in multiple connections and trying out many different airlines when travelling on points, senior travellers are more likely to prefer the comfort and convenience of taking direct flights instead.
+On a related note, while some travellers enjoy fitting in multiple connections and trying out many different airlines when travelling on points, senior travellers are more likely to prefer the comfort and convenience of taking non-stop flights instead.

 Illogical routings are a somewhat bittersweet reality in award travel: as a result of the limited flexibility that most of us have, we may resort to accepting multiple connections along the journey just to score a deal.
 Some aviation enthusiasts might do this on purpose, by squeezing in as many flights as possible and taking the long way around.